jetbrains-academy/flask-app-course/Introduction/Getting Started/task.md

 This course will guide you step by step through the process of building a backend application consisting of multiple microservices with Flask.
 Our application will consist of two backend components: a simple API that performs basic CRUD operations on a database and an API gateway backend that routs client requests.
-You will also learn to deploy your application on Docker and test it with Postman.
+You will also learn to deploy your application on Docker and test it with HTTPie.

 ### Target Audience
 People with some basic knowledge of Flask apps who want to learn about developing a backend application comprised of multiple intercommunicating microservices and running them in a Docker container.